 Kayastha Wedding: In Kayastha weddings, there is a ceremony called Imli-ghutna which is carried out by the maternal uncle and aunt of the groom and it is believed it drives away the evil forces.
 It is also a way of informing the groom he should keep away from any kind of vices after the wedding.

 Marrying a tree is also popular in Indian Hindu weddings, where if a bride is Maanglik she has to first get married to a Peeple tree to ward off the evil effects of being a Maanglik and then only she can marry.

 Apart from individual weddings, there is also a practice called Saamuhik Vivaah or combined wedding organized by various communities, where many couples get married together at one venue.
 It is usually performed for poor families or the families who cannot afford the expenses of the marriage.

-That is the beauty of culture in India, so many rich and diverse traditions make the Indian weddings one of a kind!
+That is the beauty of culture in India: so many rich and diverse Indian wedding traditions and customs make these events one-of-a-kind!